ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * The JWS MUST NOT have the value "none" in its "alg" field
 * The JWS Protected Header MUST include the following fields:
   * "alg"
+  * "jwk" (only for requests to new-reg and revoke-cert resources)
-  * "kid" (except for new-reg and revoke-cert requests).
+  * "kid" (for all requests except for new-reg and revoke-cert requests).
   * "nonce" (defined below)
   * "url" (defined below)

-The "kid" field should contain a registration URL received by POSTing to the new-reg resource.
-The "kid" field is not required when POSTing to the new-reg resource, because no such URL is available to the client yet.
-The "kid" field may be omitted for revoke-cert requests if they are signed by the certificate key rather than an account key.
+For new-reg requests, there MUST be a "jwk" field containing the key being registered, and there MUST NOT be a "kid" field.

+For revoke-cert requests that are authenticated by a certificate key, there MUST be a "jwk" field containing the public key from the relevant certificate, and there MUST NOT be a "kid" field.

+For all other requests, there MUST be a "kid" field containing the account URI received by POSTing to the new-reg resource.

 Note that authentication via signed POST implies that GET requests are not authenticated.
 Servers MUST